 Serious injuries can happen to you or someone helping you move.
 Be smart and get help.

 Moving is a great way to start the year on the right foot.
 It can also lead to serious injuries.
 You might be moving, or you might be helping someone else move.
 Either way, you want to make sure that everyone stays safe as they pack up their belongings and drive down the highway in their new vehicle (or walk).
 To help prevent injury, follow these tips:

 - Be careful when lifting heavy items.
 Make sure you know how to lift properly so that your back isn’t put under strain while carrying boxes across rooms or bending over furniture.

-- Wear right shoes!
+- Wear the right shoes!
 Wearing the wrong shoes while moving can lead to sprained ankles or other problems with your feet.
 It’s best not to wear heels at all when moving unless you’re already used to wearing them all day long!

 Champion Movers Wants You to Stay Safe!

 Hopefully, these tips for staying safe during your move will be helpful.
 Everyone wants to have a safe and efficient moving day.
 Just keep in mind that injuries can still happen, even if you’re being careful.
-The average person isn’t capable of lifting heavier items like furniture or appliances, which is why it’s important to have professional movers handle them for you.
-When you play it smart and get help from others, you can avoid getting hurt while moving yourself into a new home.
+The average person isn’t capable of lifting heavier items like furniture or appliances.
+This is why it’s important to have professional movers handle them for you.
+When you play it smart and get help from others, you can avoid getting hurt while moving into a new home.